 So anyway, the middle’s fine.
 But it’s got a terrible ending.
 After much running around, the Doctor and the Master finally meet in the cavern, with UNIT reunited outside to do battle with Bok.
 The Doctor’s diathermic wotsit blew up and as he was planning to use that against Azal (who has now grown to enormous size, but somehow doesn’t bump his head on the cavern’s roof), he now has to improvise desperately.
 The scene is set.
 That’s when after a brief war of words, Jo offers her life in place of the Doctor’s and Azal goes all purple and blows up.

 It makes no sense.
 Azal is, we’ve been told, an immensely powerful being.
 He crafted humanity’s progress throughout the ages.
 Now he meets one pretty blonde girl and is so confused he can no longer function?
 (Well, it’s happened to the best of us, I suppose.)

 My point is though, that endings are hard.
 They’ve got to be obvious in hindsight, but unsuspected until then.
 They have to make logical sense, but not able to be pre-guessed.
 They can’t be coincidental and they can’t cheat.
 They’ve got to be consistent with the story’s themes.
 They’ve got to be novel.
 They can’t be signposted too early.
 And they can’t just be, “oh, I’m so confused, I think I’ll just give in and blow up a church.”

 Think back to that opening episode and how right they got that.
 Imagine if the final episode worked just as well.
 For whatever reason, things didn’t fall quite so neatly into place.
-It shows that telling stories is a science, but telling them well requires an unpredictable element, something we might call… magic.
+It shows that telling stories is a science, but telling them well requires a rare, indefinable element, something we might call… magic.